-- + Compensation Basics and Strategy
+- Compensation Basics and Strategy

-- + Compensation Equity
+- Compensation Equity

-- + Compensation Laws
+- Compensation Laws

-- + Job Evaluation
+- Job Evaluation

-- + Compensation Plans
+- Compensation Plans

-Employee Relations
+Section 5: Employee Relations

-- + Open and Honest Communications
+- Open and Honest Communications

-- + Fair Treatment
+- Fair Treatment

-- + Ethical Workplace
+- Ethical Workplace

-- + Discipline and Due process
+- Discipline and Due process

-Legal Compliance
+Section 6: Legal Compliance

-- + Legal Framework
+- Legal Framework

-- + Privacy
+- Privacy

-- + Equal Opportunity Employment/Discrimination
+- Equal Opportunity Employment/Discrimination

-- + Health and Safety
+- Health and Safety

-Foundations of Information Management Systems
+Information Management Systems

-In the modern business environment, many employees have specific roles and responsibilities related to information management systems, technology, and data systems.
-This module is designed to give you a comprehensive overview of the IT function with specific instruction on information systems, business hardware and software, networks and telecommunications, and information-based decision-support systems.
+In the modern business environment, many employees have specific roles and responsibilities related to information management, technology, and data systems.
+This module is designed to give you a comprehensive overview of the IT function with specific instructions on information systems, business hardware and software, networks and telecommunications, and information-based decision-support systems.

-- 1. Build an understanding of current information management technologies, such as databases, communication protocols, and cloud computing. - 2.
-Identify the value added to data by being processed into information to support problemsolving, decision-making and knowledge management. - 3.
-Understand the importance of risk and opportunity assessment, change management, and understanding of practical frameworks for resolving business challenges. - 4.
-Understand current deliberations concerning privacy, corporate legal and ethical responsibility in modern society. - 5.
-Recognize how decision support systems and expert systems are used in various domains and the value added by incorporating machine learning and artificial intelligence into business processes. - 6.
+- 1. Understand current information management technologies, such as databases, communication protocols, and cloud computing. - 2.
+Identify the value added to data when it is processed into information to support problem-solving, decision-making, and knowledge management. - 3.
+Understand the importance of risk and opportunity assessment, change management, and practical frameworks for resolving business challenges. - 4.
+Understand current deliberations concerning privacy, corporate legal, and ethical responsibility in modern society. - 5.
+Recognize how decision support and expert systems are used in various domains and the value added by incorporating machine learning and artificial intelligence into business processes. - 6.
 Gain knowledge of the roles within the Information Management Systems department. - 7.
-Explain the difference between applications and operating system software as well as an understanding of software licensing models. - 8.
-Identify and describe various networking protocols and wireless technologies as well as internet services. - 9.
-Understand the role of Governance, Risk and Compliance and appropriate project management in the building and managing of Information Management Systems
+Explain the difference between applications and operating system software and understand software licensing models. - 8.
+Identify and describe various networking protocols, wireless technologies, and internet services. - 9.
+Understand the role of Governance, Risk and Compliance, and appropriate project management in the building and managing of Information Management Systems

-Organizations, Technology, and the Globalization Of Business
+Section 1: Organizations, Technology, and the Globalization Of Business

-- + How the Use of Technology in Business Support the Globalization of Business - + System Types and Functions - + Types of Information Management Systems and Needed Workforce - + Ethical and Social Issues Related to Information Management Systems
+- How the Use of Technology in Business Support the Globalization of Business - System Types and Functions - Types of Information Management Systems and Needed Workforce - Ethical and Social Issues Related to Information Management Systems

-Business Information Technology Infrastructure
+Section 2: Business Information Technology Infrastructure

-- + Infrastructure Support
+- Infrastructure Support

-- + Identification of Operating Systems
+- Identification of Operating Systems

-- + Critical Storage and Management of Data
+- Critical Storage and Management of Data

-- + Responsibilities and Handling of Big Data - + Tools and Technology for Accessing the Internet
+- Responsibilities and Handling of Big Data

+- Tools and Technology for Accessing the Internet

-Key Technologies for The Knowledge Worker
+Section 3: Key Technologies for The Knowledge Worker

-- + Improving Operational Excellence and Decision-Making - + Utilizing Enterprise Systems - + Understanding Cloud Computing Services - + Basis for Business Intelligence and Artificial Intelligence - + Identifying Machine Learning Applications
+- Improving Operational Excellence and Decision-Making

+- Utilizing Enterprise Systems

+- Understanding Cloud Computing Services

+- Basis for Business Intelligence and Artificial Intelligence

+- Identifying Machine Learning Applications

-Securing Information Management Systems
+Section 4: Securing Information Management Systems

-- + The Evolution and Security Challenges of Information Management Systems - + Policies, Procedures, to Prevent Infiltration to Information Systems - + The Accuracy and Reliability of its Records - + Controls to Ensure the Safety of the Organization's Assets - + Operational Adherence to Management Standards
+- The Evolution and Security Challenges of Information Management Systems - Policies, Procedures, to Prevent Infiltration to Information Systems - The Accuracy and Reliability of its Records - Controls to Ensure the Safety of the Organization's Assets - Operational Adherence to Management Standards

-Building and Managing Information Management Systems
+Section 5: Building and Managing Information Management Systems

-- + Building and Managing Systems in Organizations - + Activities to Create a New Information System - + Approaches for Building System Solutions - + Managing Information Systems Projects - + Identifying Issues when Building and Maintaining Global Information Systems
+- Building and Managing Systems in Organizations - Activities to Create a New Information System - Approaches for Building System Solutions - Managing Information Systems Projects - Identifying Issues when Building and Maintaining Global Information Systems

-Foundations of Legal Environment of Business
+Legal Environment of Business

-The legal environment of business is much more than simple compliance with the law; it is also about understanding the legal frameworks in which a business operates so that compliance can be achieved and maintained.
-In this module, you will come to understand the critical concepts behind how businesses are formed and structured from a legal perspective, trade laws and regulations, contracts, and compliance issues related to sales and product liability.
+The legal environment of business is much more than simple compliance with the law; it is also about understanding the legal frameworks in which a business operates to achieve and maintain compliance.
+In this module, you will learn the critical concepts behind how businesses are formed and structured from a legal perspective, trade laws and regulations, contracts, and compliance issues related to sales and product liability.

 - 1. Explain the sources of our laws and why we have the laws. - 2.
-Compare and contrast court systems at the federal, state, and local levels. - 3.
+Compare and contrast federal, state, and local court systems. - 3.
 Understand the implications of ethics in business. - 4.
 Identify the elements of a contract and recognize their importance. - 5.
 Understand the importance of law in the global business environment.

-Foundational Principles
+Section 1: Foundational Principles

-- + The Legal System
+- The Legal System

-- + Distinguishing Law
+- Distinguishing Law

-- + Legal Reasoning
+- Legal Reasoning

-- + Law and Business
+- Law and Business

-- + Alternate Dispute Resolution (ADR)
+- Alternate Dispute Resolution (ADR)

-- + Torts
+- Torts

-Law of Contracts
+Section 2: Law of Contracts